-Kobo is not only a self-publisher, but they also have their very own e-reader device.
+With their very own e-reader device, Kobo is not only a self-publisher.
 Uploading your finished book on Kobo will make your selection available to people with a Kobo device.

 However, they’re not a distribution company.
 So you’ll have to do the marketing yourself or get in touch with a PR agency.

 Regardless of Kobo’s no-frills approach to self-publishing, there still a mogul in the self-publishing industry.
 And you’d be remiss not to work with such a big name.